lezcano/expm/README.md

 The Taylor implementation supports batches of square matrices of shape `(*, n ,n)`.

 The Taylor implementation is done entirely in Pytorch.

 The Pade implementation requires Scipy.
+It is itself an adaptation of the implementation of `expm` in Scipy.